Ikersfletch/ExCameraDynamics/README.md

 	  but also goes right past them.
 Adjust the frames' positions and zooms until you get the motion about where you want.

+ - ### AdjustableLookout (Entity)
+	A non-pathed watchtower that allows the player to zoom in and out.
+	> While in the watchtower, hold/toggle grab and press up/down to zoom in and out.

+	The player will be able to zoom in until `MaxZoom` and zoom out until `MinZoom`.
+	> ##### *Notes:*
+	> I admit that this might not be entirely necessary; however I know that a zoomed-out room can make precision difficult to discern.
+	  This could be helpful to let players see both a large view of a room and smaller things like little decals or pixel alignments. :)

  - ### CameraFocusTarget (Component)
 	A component that influences the camera towards its entity with a weight.
 	You can specify the maximum amount (minimum factor) that an area can zoom